 Security volunteers are asked to wear tan or khaki color pants and be prepared for variable weather conditions; the cool morning air often turns into a hot day.
 A safety vest is issued to identify our volunteer security while at their assigned post.

 Professionalism is of the utmost importance and we are always looking for new faces and personalities to add to our team.

 A volunteer’s responsibilities are fairly simple: show up for the shifts you’ve been assigned to, perform the specific duties of your position, wear the required uniform of your position, and ensure spectators have as much fun as you do!

-Each volunteer position has Volunteer Committee Chairperson.
 If chosen to volunteer at the tournament you will be contacted by the Volunteer Committee Chairperson in the weeks leading up to the tournament.
-This Volunteer Committee Chairperson will discuss schedules, requirements, benefits and responsibilities for working your assigned position.
+This Volunteer Committee Chairperson will confirm shift schedules, discuss requirements, benefits and responsibilities for working your assigned position.